1998

 Rajs (ex-Bertrám) - keyboard, vocals, programming

-Mr. Klaun I. - accordion
+Mr. Klaun I. - accordion, programming

-Medák - drum battery
+Medák - drum battery, sampling

 Mr. Jiří - bassguitar